bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/google-sheets-api.md

 -   Make sure to have a look at the prerequisites before diving in.

--   Don’t forget to move your *credentials.json* file to the same folder where your *quickstart.py* file is.
+-   Don't forget to move your *credentials.json* file to the same folder where your *quickstart.py* file is.

 -   Change the URL in the SCOPE list in the quickstart script to *https://www.googleapis.com/auth/spreadsheets* to make sure that you have both read and write access.

 If everything goes as expected, you should see this in your browser after running the sample script:

 After successfully running the sample, you will also find a *token.json* file in your workspace.
 This file is used for authentication on any of your future calls to the API.
-You’re now ready to use the API!
+You're now ready to use the API!

 # Using the API

 Now that we have set up the API connection, we can use the API to create, read, and edit Google spreadsheets!
 Extensive documentation on how to use the API can be found [here](https://developers.google.com/sheets/api/guides/create#python).
-I’ll run through a few basic examples below.
+I'll run through a few basic examples below.

 ## Reading from an existing spreadsheet

 Reading from an existing spreadsheet is a key functionality if you want to automate your spreadsheets.
-Let’s create a new spreadsheet in the Google workspace and input some data.
+Let's create a new spreadsheet in the Google workspace and input some data.
 Below is a screenshot of the table I created.

 The API identifies spreadsheets using a spreadsheet ID.
 To connect to a spreadsheet that already exists, you can find the spreadsheet ID in the Google Sheets URL as follows: